-In addition, the Executive Group leads weekly all-staff 'Get Together' sessions to inform staff about our work, initiatives and planned changes.
-We are committed to measuring employee engagement - we run an annual survey - and building and delivering on action plans to respond to employee feedback.
+In addition, the Executive Group leads weekly all-staff 'Get Together' sessions to inform staff about our work, share initiatives and planned changes, and celebrate and give recognition.
+We hold quarterly Town Hall meetings to allow staff to raise questions with the Executive Group.
+Our leaders and people managers meet regularly to share knowledge and best practice, to problem solve and discuss topical issues.
+We are committed to measuring employee engagement - we run regular surveys - and building and delivering on action plans to respond to employee feedback.
 We consult with colleagues on strategic and transformational change through focus groups and surveys.

-At WWF-UK we value diversity and are committed to equity and inclusion.
-We understand the value of an inclusive approach in which all colleagues can learn, contribute and challenge safely, and we recognise the value that different perspectives bring to the work we do in the UK, and across the world as part of our global network.
-Our inclusion agenda is informed and shaped by our DE&I ambassadors and active network groups.
+We value diversity and appreciate difference and understand the benefits of an inclusive approach in which all colleagues can learn, contribute and challenge safely within the UK and across the world as part of our global network.
+Our inclusion agenda is informed and shaped by our Diversity, Equity and Inclusion (DE&I) champions and active network groups.
+Our new DE&I strategy commits to progress and delivery across 11 action areas that have been identified to create maximum impact.